flatsurf/exact-real/doc/manual/cxx_overview.rst

     (y * y).module() == M
     // -> false

-:cpp:member:`Divisions <exactreal::Element::truediv>` are supported when the
+:cpp:func:`Divisions <exactreal::Element::truediv>` are supported when the
 result can be determined exactly:

 .. code-block:: cpp